7Cedars/separated-powers/gitbook/README.md

 In addition there is a `constitute` functionality that allows adopting multiple laws at once.
 It can only be called be the admin, and only once.

+The governance flow is defined by the following restrictions:

-Executing, proposing and voting can only be done in reference to a role restricted law.
-Roles and laws can only be assigned and revoked through the execute function of the protocol.
+* Executing, proposing and voting can only be done in reference to a role restricted law.
+* Roles and laws can only be assigned and revoked through the execute function of the protocol itself.

-Important: this means that _no one_ has direct access to assets managed by the Powers protocol.
-All actions, may they be subject to a vote or not, need to be done via a law.
+* All actions, may they be subject to a vote or not, are executed via Powers' execute function in reference to a law.

-In any organization this engine should be a pure deployment of the `Powers.sol` contract.

 {% content-ref url="for-developers/powers.sol.md" %}
 [powers.sol.md](for-developers/powers.sol.md)